Johnsoct/fsd/src/docs/intro.md

 <DocHeading />

-There are three parts to most application designs:
+## Every application has at least three parts

 1. Backend
 2. API
 3. Frontend

-The frontend system is comprised of four major design considerations, which we'll call **CFDC** (core frontend design considerations):
+### There are four major considerations when designing the frontend

 1. API communication
 2. UI data management (state management)